earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 2. how to handle missing data and finally
 3. how to subset time series data by date

+## What You Need

+You will need the Colorado Flood Teaching data subset and a computer with Anaconda Python 3.x and the `earth-analytics-python` environment installed to complete this lesson

+{% include/data_subsets/course_earth_analytics/_data-colorado-flood.md %}

 The data that you use this week was collected by US Agency managed sensor networks and includes:

 * USGS stream gage network data and